BubblyYi/Coronary-Artery-Tracking-via-3D-CNN-Classification/readme.md

 tips: CAT08 datasets need to be registered and certified in the website(http://coronary.bigr.nl/centerlines/) before it can be downloaded

-It should be noted that your registration application email may not be not be received by the server of the above website.
+It should be noted that your registration application email may not be received by the server of the above website.

 If you have this problem, please contact the Dr.Theo van Walsum(t.vanwalsum@erasmusmc.nl)